Scylidose/100DaysOfCodeChallenge2/Calendar/README.md

         100 Days of Code Challenge | ROUND 2
 ----------------------------------------------

+## Day 12: 18 May 2019

+- Done the Clustering and Association Rule sections from the Machine Learning: A-Z course.

+- Read some documentation about the Apriori and Eclat algorithms.

+**Aprox Time:** ***5 hours***

 ## Day 11: 17 May 2019

 - Visualised Decision Tree and Random Forest Classification algorithms in Python.